MichaelKeithJones/movie-project-html/README.md

 - Each movie should have a "delete" button
 - When this button is clicked, your javascript should send a DELETE request

+#### Bonus:

+- Add a disabled attribute to buttons while their corresponding ajax request is still pending.
+- Show a loading animation instead of just text that says "loading...".
+- Use modals for the creating and editing movie forms.
+- Add a genre property to every movie.
+- Allow users to sort the movies by rating, title, or genre (if you have it).
+- Allow users to search through the movies by rating, title, or genre (if you have it).
+- Use a free movie API like OMDB to include extra info or render movie posters.